afranken/monitoring/src/main/ts/README.md

-#package info
+#folder info
-this package contains the root ViewModel, `ApplicationViewModel`
+this folder contains the root ViewModel, `ApplicationViewModel`